 He just doesn’t get to do all that much.
 In fact, the first episode features our hero and the villains drawing their cell-phones much more often than their guns.
 Arana’s Martin Aguirre is too passive early on, too.
 The synopsis for that debut episode should read “A mariachi player walks from place to place and from room to room getting yelled at and threatened by everyone he meets.”

 Back to something positive, Martha Higareda capably portrays Celeste, a different character than Domino (Consuelo Gomez) or Carolina (Salma Hayek) from the movies.
-But she DOES look impressive wielding blades like Carolina did.
+But she DOES look impressive wielding blades like Carolina did, as seen in these photos for a magazine spread.

 While waitressing at her father’s bar, Celeste falls in love with Martin, bowled over by his good looks, his guitar skills and his singing.
 (There are thirteen original songs scattered throughout the seventy-one episodes.)